Shubham-Gaikwad23/md5/README.md

 # MD5 Hash
+This is a simple implementation of md5 hash algorithm in C. The purpose is to understand the working of the function.

 "Message digest algorithm 5" is commonly used in cryptography which takes a variable length binary input and produces a fixed length binary output of 128 bits.
 As an Internet standard [(RFC 1321)](https://www.ietf.org/rfc/rfc1321.txt/), MD5 has been employed in a wide variety of security applications, and is also commonly used to check the integrity of files.
 An MD5 hash is typically expressed as a 32 digit hexadecimal number.